ppy/osu-wiki/news/2024/2024-02-05-skin-of-the-year-2023-results.md

 [![](/wiki/shared/news/2024-02-05-skin-of-the-year-2023-results/Ghost-Rule.jpg)](https://osu.ppy.sh/community/forums/topics/1792933)

 Another Icons of an Era skinning contest entry grazes the top 10!
-[Ghost Rule](https://osu.ppy.sh/community/forums/topics/1792933) by ::Redo\1::{ user=7122165 } is a skin based on a couple of different beatmap sets of the song with the same name, all with similar art of Hatsune Miku.
+[Ghost Rule](https://osu.ppy.sh/community/forums/topics/1792933) by ::Redo_::{ user=7122165 } is a skin based on a couple of different beatmap sets of the song with the same name, all with similar art of Hatsune Miku.
 Featuring art by ::xootynator::{ user=3717598 }, Redo\_ crafted yet another masterpiece, with which they managed to score **761** votes.

 [![](/wiki/shared/news/2024-02-05-skin-of-the-year-2023-results/Divide-by-8.jpg)](https://osu.ppy.sh/community/forums/topics/1792739)